linkeddatacenter/BOTK-core/vocabularies/README.md

 - schema:openingHours with cardinality <= 1,  if  ="permanantly closed" the local business is permanantly closed
 - schema:department with cardinality >= 0,  as an office or sub organization

+Beside this following statistical dimensions apply:

+- botk:numberOfEmployees with cardinality <=1 that is a botk:EstimatedRange (expressend in number of employees)
+- botk:annualTurnover last known annual turnover with cardinality <=1 (a botk:EstimatedRange expressend in Thousand EURO)

 Example (in rdf turtle):
 ```